Microbial arene oxidation

 Microbial arene oxidation (MAO) refers to the process by which microbial enzymes convert aromatic compounds into more oxidized products.
 The initial intermediates are arene oxides.
 A number of oxidized products are possible, the most commonly employed for organic synthesis are cis-1,2-dihydroxy-cyclohexa-3,5-dienes ("dihydrodiols").

-The oxidation of aromatic compounds to dearomatized products is a step in the processing of arenes.
-Since seminal study by Gibson on enzymes inPseudomonas putida, four classes of enzymes have been identified that accomplish arene oxidation to dihydrodiols:
+The oxidation of aromatic compounds to dearomatized products is a step in the catabolism of arenes.
+Seminal work on this area was reported by Gibson on enzymes inPseudomonas putida.
+The following of enzymes have been identified that oxidize arenes to dihydrodiols: